dsowles/miniProject2DavidSowles2025/README.md

 ## Description

-Project that uses faker to create sets of data to be represented in Pandas dataframes and plotted using matplotlib.
+Project that uses faker and a csv file to create sets of data to be represented in Pandas dataframes and plotted using matplotlib.

 ## Getting Started